-After your poster outline has been approved by the instructor (see below) and you are satisfied, to print the poster, send email to Chris Coleman at coleman@cs.utah.edu with the subject line "DATA MINING POSTERS" with file called "your-name.pdf" (your-name replaced with one of the actual names of you group members) and he will print it for you.
-It will be in WEB 2230 on April 23.
+After your poster outline has been approved by the instructor (see below) and you are satisfied, to print the poster, send email to Chris Coleman at coleman@cs.utah.edu with the subject line "DATA MINING POSTERS" and he will print it for you, and it will be in MEB 3105 by 5pm on April 24.
 Make sure the poster is in pdf format and is 3x2 feet, otherwise it will not be printed.
-This email must be sent by April 17 at noon, or it will not be printed (unless you have been granted an extension for revisions).
+This email must be sent by April 22 at noon, or it will not be printed.
 Early submissions are greatly appreciated.